-I requested no room service for our entire stay.
-This is because I really enjoy having my things kept as I leave them, I reuse my towel, and it seems like an unnecessary burden on another to have them clean up after me each day.
+I really enjoy having my things kept just as I leave them, I reuse my towel, and it seems unnecessary to have another clean up after me each day.
 I can do that myself.

-Fun note: This was the very first time my "no room service" request has been eagerly received and followed.
-I kept expecting to hear knocks on the door (to come in and clean), or that I'd arrive back at the room each day to discover room service had stopped by anyway.
-Yet it never happened!
+And, if you can believe it, this was the very first time my "no room service" request has actually been followed.
+So I kept expecting to hear knocks on the door (to come in and clean), or to arrive back at the room each day and discover room service had come in anyway.
+It never happened!

 Oh, and there was a clean side of the street and a dirty side of the street, outside the hotel.
-The clean side is nice!
+I definitely suggest walking on the clean side.